openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 ### Upgrade / Downgrade Strategy

-When the new operator is introduced into the cluster, it will not operate until a ControlPlaneSet resource has been created.
+When the new operator is introduced into the cluster, it will not operate until a `ControlPlaneMachineSet` resource has been created.
 This means we do not need to worry about upgrades during the introduction of this resource.

 ### Version Skew Strategy

-The ControlPlaneSet Operator relies on the Machine API.
+The `ControlPlaneMachineSet` operator relies on the Machine API.
 This is a stable API within OpenShift and we are not expecting changes that will cause version skew issues over the next handful of releases.

 ### Operational Aspects of API Extensions

-We will introduce a new ClusterOperator for the ControlPlaneSetOperator.
+We will introduce a new `ClusterOperator` for the `ControlPlaneMachineSet` operator.
 Within this we will introduce conditions (TBD) which describe the state of the operator and the control plane which it manages.

-This new ClusterOperator will be the key resource from which support should discover information if they believe the ControlPlaneSet to be degraded.
+This new `ClusterOperator` will be the key resource from which support should discover information if they believe the `ControlPlaneMachineSet` to be degraded.

 There should be no effect to existing operators or supportability of other components due to this enhancement, in particular, this is strictly adding new functionality on top of an existing API, we do not expect it to impact the